-How to learn German by yourself
+How to learn a language by yourself

 Let’s just preface this with a bit of a disclaimer which you are probably already aware of, but useful nonetheless.

 LEARNING A LANGUAGE IS DIFFICULT AND YOU SHOULD GET AS MUCH HELP AS YOU POSSIBLY CAN.
 DON’T GO IT ALONE!

 What we’re saying here of course is don’t go it alone.
 It can be a surefire route to endless difficulties, becoming discouraged and eventual burnout and failure.

 If you’re in the UK and looking to learn German you should seriously consider taking some private German lessons in London or online if you’re not in London to ensure you’re not going it alone.